 There are more than 100 beaches within an hour’s drive of central Auckland.
 Enjoyment of ‘the boat, the bach, the beach, the barbecue’ typifies life in Auckland perhaps more than anywhere else in the country.
-Beaches are crowded in summer, while queues of traffic make the Friday night exodus to baches in Whangaparāoa and beyond.
-Ferry excursions to the North Shore and islands of the gulf have been popular since the 1880s.
+Beaches are crowded in summer, while queues of cars make the Friday night exodus to baches in Whangaparāoa and beyond.
+Ferry excursions to the North Shore and the islands of the gulf have been popular since the 1880s.

 Auckland has hosted two Commonwealth Games: the 4th Games in 1950 (then called the Empire Games), and the 14th Games in 1990.

-One of New Zealand's most famous sons, Sir Edmund Hillary, was an Aucklander, educated at Auckland Grammar School.
+One of New Zealand's most famous sons, Sir Edmund Hillary, was educated at Auckland Grammar School.
 In May 1953 he and Tenzing Norgay became the first people to scale the world’s highest peak, Mt Everest.
 Hillary was the only living New Zealander to appear on a bank note ($5).
 Hillary College in Ōtara is named after him.
 He died in January 2008, aged 88.

 Rugby league grew from its roots in early 20th century Auckland to capture a wider following than elsewhere in New Zealand.
-It holds special appeal for Pacific Island players, who are well represented in the New Zealand Warriors – a club team that has played in the National Rugby League since 1995.
+It holds special appeal for Pacific Island players, who are well represented in the New Zealand Warriors – a club team that has played in the Australian National Rugby League competition since 1995.

 Auckland long endured the most fragmented local government in New Zealand.
 Both the Auckland City Council and Auckland Harbour Board were formed in 1871.
 But after the abolition of Auckland Provincial Council in 1876 the urban area developed a welter of small road districts, boroughs, town councils, and ad hoc boards.
 Parliament’s attempts to amalgamate Auckland’s local bodies were foiled by parochialism, delaying major projects like the harbour bridge.

-Reform began after the establishment of New Zealand’s first regional council, the Auckland Regional Authority (ARA) in 1963.
+Reform began with the establishment of New Zealand’s first regional council, the Auckland Regional Authority (ARA) in 1963.
 The ARA absorbed many of Auckland’s ad hoc boards, working alongside its 32 local councils and co-ordinating services such as public transport.